NCI-Molecular Analysis for Therapy Choice (NCI-MATCH) Trial

 NCI-MATCH can add new treatments or drop treatments over time.
 Each treatment will be used in a unique arm, or substudy, of the trial.
-The trial opened for enrollment in August 2015 with 10 treatment arms and by late May 2016 is expected to have a total of 24 treatment arms.
+The trial opened for enrollment in August 2015 with 10 treatment arms, paused for an interim analysis in November 2015, and reopened in May 2016 with a total of 24 treatment arms.
 Each arm expects to enroll a maximum of 35 patients.

 Adults 18 years of age and older with advanced solid tumors and lymphomas that are no longer responding (or never responded) to standard therapy and have begun to grow may be candidates to take part in the NCI-MATCH trial.